osefatul/fullstack-mern-blog-project/client/README.md

 ### routes/auths
+ In the routes/Users file using URL of: localhost:/5000/api/auths/register or login

  Here, we used two things. if there is no user in the DB we will register the user and store its info using POST("/register") method, for the user that already exist we used a POST("/login")

 	1 - In the Registeration process: POST mehtod is used and we provide three things -- username, email, password.